What is an infopreneur? It is someone who earns an income by sharing his/her knowledge and/or know-how online. Fancy the idea? Read on.

 The act of generously sharing information, useful to amateur radio operators, has two very welcome side effects: recognition and income.

-Ham radio is the king of hobbies.
+Ham radio is the King of Hobbies.
 The king needed a queen.
-I consider nonfiction writing as being the queen of hobbies.
+I consider nonfiction writing (here) as being the Queen of Hobbies.

 After I obtained my license in 1973, whenever I was on the air, other amateur radio operators would often ask me to explain some technical aspect of radio communication.